risawitama/verbose-potato/README.md

-## I fear for the calendar, its days are numbered.
+## What did the late tomato say to the early tomato?
+I’ll ketch up